Grand Jubilee of 1814

 The Grand Jubilee of 1814 was a public holiday and celebration in the United Kingdom held on 1 August 1814.
-The event marked the 100th anniversary of the accession of George I, the first king of the House of Hanover, the 16th anniversary of Horatio Nelson's victory at the Battle of the Nile and the recent signing of the Treaty of Paris, bringing an end (briefly) to the Napoleonic Wars.
+The event marked the centenary of the accession of George I, the first king of the House of Hanover, the anniversary of Horatio Nelson's victory at the Battle of the Nile, and the recent signing of the Treaty of Paris, bringing an end (briefly) to the Napoleonic Wars.

-Celebrations centred on the Royal Parks in London.
-At St James's Park a new Chinese-style bridge (with pagoda) and a Temple of Concorde were built.
-Firework displays were held.
-In Hyde Park a naval re-enactment took place on The Serpentine and in Green Park a naval arch and royal booth were constructed.
+Celebrations centred on the Royal Parks in London, with temporary structures erected in St James's Park, Green Park and Hyde Park.
 The event was billed as "the largest fair, for every kind of amusement, that was ever known in this or any other country" and government employees were granted a public holiday.

-Occasion
+Background

 The jubilee was held to mark the centenary of the accession of George I, the first king of the House of Hanover, who came to the throne on 1 August 1714 (in the Old Style calendar).
-The event also marked the 16th anniversary of the first day of the Battle of the Nile and was a celebration of the recent signing of the Treaty of Paris that brought peace with France after more than a decade of the Napoleonic Wars.
+The event also marked the anniversary of the first day of the Battle of the Nile and was a celebration of the recent signing of the Treaty of Paris that brought peace with France after more than a decade of the Napoleonic Wars.
 It was advertised variously as the Jubilee, the Grand Jubilee, the National Jubilee, the Universal Jubilee and the Grand National Jubilee.
 To mark the occasion a public holiday was granted to government employees.

+Napoleon had abdicated in April 1814 and the Treaty of Paris, signed on 30 May, had confined France to her boundaries of 1792.
+The Allied Sovereigns had visited London in June, and the Duke of Wellington had returned from the Peninsular War.
+The Prince Regent had hosted the Wellington Fête at Carlton House on 21 July, using temporary buildings designed by John Nash.

+The Grand Jubilee was intended as a public celebration.
+The formal notification stated that "the object of the peaceful festival, is to give to all ranks and orders, a grateful occasion to indulge in that full participation of happiness to which their perseverance, in a most sanguine and trying contest, crowned with unprecedented success, has so richly entitled them".

+Preparations

+John Nash, the Prince Regent's architect, was responsible for the overall layout and design of the temporary buildings, working closely with Sir William Congreve, Comptroller of the Royal Laboratory at Woolwich, who was in charge of the firework displays.

+The fireworks took five hundred men over a month to prepare at Woolwich.

+Carlton House

+Carlton House, the Prince Regent's palace on Pall Mall, was not a public venue.
+Its gardens backed onto St James's Park, and the temporary polygon building (later the Woolwich Rotunda) erected for the Wellington Fête on 21 July remained in place.